Ecster Pay – Introduction

 Before you go live

-- Guest checkout needs to be enabled in WooCommerce (check the box Enable guest checkout in → WooCommerce → Settings → Payments).
+- Guest checkout needs to be enabled in WooCommerce (check the box "Allow customers to place orders without an account" in → WooCommerce → Settings → Accounts).

 - Ecster Pay should be the default payment method (can be adjusted in the section Payment Gateways in → WooCommerce → Settings → Payments).